 I’ve certainly encountered a few during my lifetime.

 While self-promotion is a necessary requisite in our competitive and over-populated world, we should be aware that there is a fine line that exists between arrogance and being genuinely confident.
 Knowing this crucial difference will instill a sense of humility within us.

 Humility has been a mainstay throughout our history, particularly when religion was a dominant force in society.
-It is virtue that is espoused by every religion and was practiced with reverence by devotees in the past.
+It is a virtue that is espoused by every religion and was practiced with reverence by devotees in the past.
 It has only recently faded away as our world became more secular and the focus on the Self has taken center stage.

-The shadow side of this potentially progressive trend is that people have forgotten how to exercise modesty and sincerity when presenting themselves to others.
+The shadow side of this progressive trend is that people have forgotten how to exercise modesty and sincerity when presenting themselves to others.
 We have forgotten the graceful mannerisms and class that comes with selectively choosing what we share with others about ourselves.

 Humility is not about holding back or being passive.
 It’s about having the emotional maturity and discernment to know when and how to disclose personal information in the most respectful and appropriate way possible.

-- You’ll make better decisions: The insecurities that drive people to boast about themselves are sourced from the ego-driven part of their being.
+2. You’ll make better decisions: The insecurities that drive people to boast about themselves are sourced from the ego-driven part of their being.
 The ego is an insatiable entity that can influence us to make irrational decisions (if we don’t know how to manage it properly) so that we can feel significant.
-Our humility, on the other hand, is connected to a wiser and more mature aspect of our persona – our spirit or Higher Mind.
+Our humility, on the other hand, is connected to a wiser and mature aspect of our persona – our spirit or Higher Mind.
 When we’re humble in our ways, we’ll find ourselves in a more calm and centered disposition, from which we can make more grounded and balanced decisions.

-- You will earn others respect: Are there arrogant people who are popular in our society?
+3. You’ll earn others respect: Are there arrogant people who are popular in our society?
 There certainly are – but their popularity does not necessarily imply that they are respected as well.
 Popularity is usually a result of superficial accomplishments linked to fame and fortune.
 Respect, on the other hand, is a derived from the intrinsic value of our actions and behaviors that reflect on our personal qualities and intentions.
 Humble people have earned others’ respect because of their quiet confidence and their ability to spread joy through their modest ways wherever they go.